Palermo

 • The impressive Pretoria Fountain, also known as the "Fountain of Shame"

-• The markets of Ballarò, Capo and Vucciria, with fresh products and street food stalls
+• The noisy outdoor markets of Ballarò, Capo and Vucciria, with fresh products and street food stalls

 • I Quattro Canti, an intersection of Vittorio Emanuele and Maqueda, the 2 main streets of Palermo

-• The Massimo Theater, the largest opera house in Italy and the third in Europe
+• The grandiose Teatro Massimo, the largest opera house in Italy and the third in Europe

 • The Regional Archaeological Museum, home to one of the richest collections in Italy